 - Attempt to fish out two matching pairs of socks from the dryer for the girls to wear to school, hoping they won't notice that they're still a tiny bit damp.

 As you might guess, this was not exactly working out well for me.
-Not only did it result in a lot of last-minute scrambling, but it wasted my time because I’d inevitably need to re-wash clothing if it had been in the washing machine too long, or I’d need to put clothing back in the dryer (or…gasp…iron it!) because it would be super wrinkled from sitting in the dryer.
+Not only did it result in a lot of last-minute scrambling, but it wasted my time.

 I decided I needed an actual laundry routine that would allow me to do several loads throughout the week, and have time to actually wash, dry, fold, and put away each load in the same day, start to finish.

-- Throw in a load of laundry each weekday morning after the kids leave for school.
+- Throw in a load of laundry EVERY weekday morning after the kids leave for school.